MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-single-region-workload-content.md

 :::image-end:::
 *Figure 1: Single-region scenario for Virtual WAN with Private Link and Azure DNS - the challenge*

 This section defines the scenario and redefines the challenge for this scenario (the challenge is the same as the [nonworking example in the overview page](./private-link-vwan-dns-guide.yml#nonworking-scenario)).
-The initial scenario architecture builds on the [common network topology defined in the overview guide](./private-link-vwan-dns-guide.yml#common-network-topology).
+The initial scenario architecture builds on the [starting network topology defined in the overview guide](./private-link-vwan-dns-guide.yml#starting-network-topology).
 The following are the additions and changes:

 - There's only one region with one virtual hub.
 - There's an Azure Storage account in the region with public network access disabled.
 This storage account is only intended to be accessed by the single workload in this scenario.